 Universities and Knowledge for Sustainable Urban Futures: as if inter and trans-disciplinarity mattered

 The 4th Action Workshop took place in London, 24th March 2017 This London Workshop was…

 Transformative Knowledge for an era of Planetary Urbanization?
 Questioning the role of social sciences and humanities from an interdisciplinary perspective

-This AESOP workshop will take place in Lisbon, 10 July 2017 Organised by INTREPID COST…
+This AESOP workshop took place in Lisbon, 10 July 2017 Organised by INTREPID COST action, ICS-ULisboa,…

 International Conference, 19-20 January 2017, Lisbon, Portugal Organised by INTREPID and TINT with support from the Calouste Gulbenkian…